-Fido did seem rather pleased with himself when he brought you that dead squirrel on your weekly walk.
-Is it possible that your dog’s mouth has some natural antimicrobial, cleansing or other properties that fight off germs and make it “cleaner” than your own brushed and toothpasted orifice?
+Your canine companion did seem rather pleased when they brought you that dead squirrel as you walked through the dog park.
+Is it possible that your dog’s mouth has some natural antimicrobial, cleansing or other properties that fight off germs and make it “cleaner” than your own brushed and polished orifice?
 Read on to find out the truth behind this “common knowledge”.

-When it comes to whether your dog’s mouth is really cleaner than the average human’s, the answer is a resounding no. As you would guess, your dog comes into contact with a variety of bacteria and foreign bodies in their daily hunt for sniffs, food, treats and toys.
-In addition, both dogs and humans have a natural set of bacteria or flora, that live in their mouths in harmony with their body’s immune, digestive and other systems.
+When it comes to whether your dog’s mouth is really cleaner than yours, the answer is a resounding no. As you would guess, your dog comes into contact with a variety of bacteria and foreign bodies in their daily hunt for food, treats, and toys.
+In addition, both dogs and humans have a natural set of bacteria or flora that live in their mouths in harmony with their body’s immune, digestive and other systems.
 In general, your dog has about the same number of bacteria as you would.
-Your dog wins in the unhygienic category, however, when you consider the normal “doggy” behaviors they seem to be fond of engaging in such as raiding the litter box, digging into the trash and grooming certain, uh, personal areas on their body.
+Your dog wins in the unhygienic category, however, when you consider the normal “doggy” behaviors they seem to be fond of engaging in such as raiding the litter box, digging into the trash and grooming certain personal areas on their body.

 Given the science to refute the claim, you may wonder how the myth started getting spread around in the first place.
 While your dog’s mouth may not be cleaner than yours, it turns out that you have a lower potential of catching germs and diseases from a normal, well-groomed, dog than a similar human counterpart.
 This is owed to the fact that most of the germs and bacteria in a dog’s mouth aren’t zoonotic, meaning they can’t cross species.
 If you kiss a friend, partner, or family member that has the flu, for example, you are at a high risk of catching their cold and becoming sick yourself.
 Most of the bacteria that reside in your dog’s mouth aren’t compatible with human bodies, making people unlikely to get sick from these germs.